Create a Message

 content

-CacheControlEphemeral: same as above.citations
+CacheControlEphemeralOptional: same as above.citations

-objectWhether to enable automatic citation attribution based on this search result.
+objectOptionalWhether to enable automatic citation attribution based on this search result.
 Typical usage:

 tscitations: { enabled: boolean; }- enabled

-booleantrue: allow Claude to generatesearch_result_locationcitations for thissearch_resultin the response;false: do not generate citations for this block (the model can still read and use it).
+boolean*true: allow Claude to generatesearch_result_locationcitations for thissearch_resultin the response;false: do not generate citations for this block (the model can still read and use it).

 - enabled